tannewt/wa-law.org/site/org/columbia_legal_services/README.md

 ### [HB 1192](/bill/2025-26/hb/1192/) - Concerning disciplinary hearings held by the department of corrections. 👍1

+### [HB 1213](/bill/2025-26/hb/1213/) - Expanding protections for workers in the state paid family and medical leave program. 👍1

 ### [HB 1217](/bill/2025-26/hb/1217/) - Residential tenants 👍2
 * 👍💵 Sarah Nagy